Csnyee322/bank-customer-churn-analysis/README.md

 - The dataset does not include specific product types (only a count of products held), limiting the ability to pinpoint which product or combination is driving the high churn among multi-product customers.
 - Future analysis could incorporate customer service interaction logs, transaction history, or survey data to better understand the "why" behind these patterns.
-- A predictive model (e.g., logistic regression or classification tree) could be built as a natural extension of this descriptive analysis.